 Sold Down the River

 Even more than the European GDPR, the new California law is preoccupied with giving people control over the sale of their personal information.
 This is, on the face of it, a worthy goal.
 However, in an attempt to avoid loopholes, the Legislature has defined both “personal information” and “sale” so broadly as to lose any coherent meaning.
 The new law’s definition of personal information includes not only obvious things like names and addresses, but also stuff like “olfactory information” and even inferences about individuals or “households.”
-Its standards for what constitutes a “sale” are equally expansive (and, even where the law concedes that a transfer of information might not be a sale, disclosures “for business purposes” are still subject to assorted requirements).
+Its standards for what constitutes a “sale” are equally expansive (and, even where the law concedes that a transfer of information might not be a sale, disclosures “for business purposes” are still subject to some very cumbersome requirements).

 California (and the EU, by whose regulations the California law was clearly inspired) now regards most of this data as personal information, just like your phone number.
 So, if I share a YouTube video and you access it, I have, by the law’s definitions, shared your personal information with YouTube, or at least facilitated their collection of that information (which I think amounts to the same thing so far as the law is concerned).
 Now, YouTube is a commercial entity, so if you watch a video, they’re probably going to show you advertisements.
 YouTube is owned by Google and if you watch videos on that platform, especially while logged into a Google account, it gets added to Google’s repository of information about you, which they use for all manner of commercial purposes.
-Therefore, by posting an embedded video, I could, by the expansive definitions of this law, be deemed to have shared the personal information of any person who viewed that video with YouTube/Google for commercial purposes.
+Therefore, by posting an embedded video, I could, by the expansive definitions of this law, be deemed to have shared the personal information of any person who viewed that video with YouTube (and thus with Google) for commercial purposes.